a-e-r-o/ReddimgBot/README.md

       - id: '000000000000000002' # Channel ID
 ```

-This is an exemple of a more advanced confugiration, with 2 different topics (subreddits).
-Each one has channels associated to him, along some custom parameters.
+This is an exemple of a more advanced configuration, with 2 different topics (subreddits).
+Each one has channels associated to it, along with some custom parameters.
 ```yaml
 token: '{paste your bot secret token here}'
 sendInterval: 30  # Default interval (in minutes) at which the bot will send content on Discord